We help dog owners struggling with behavior and training issues that were otherwise deemed as unsolvable.

 Scott’s journey into the world of dog behavior therapy began with his own German Shepherd mix, Gus, who had uncontrollable, severe aggression towards dogs.
 Scott had to find a solution or totally change his expectations of having an includable social dog.
 Faced with a stark decision, Scott decided to try a new mode of training that included three key elements: walk before you run, high behavior expectations, valuable consequences for all types of choices.

 Fascinated by the results achieved, Scott took opportunities to work with friends and family dogs and saw that the methodology applied was universal.
-Scott began to conceive of a new type of training company that could help serious behavior cases quickly though direct coaching, his thee element method, and owner empowerment.
+Scott began to conceive of a new type of training company that could help serious behavior cases quickly though direct coaching, his three element method, and owner empowerment.

-Outside of work Scott can be found mastering the art of the grill, battle royaling with with buddies on Xbox, up on the slopes practicing moguls, or he might be at home reading the latest Brandon Sanderson novel.
+Outside of work Scott can be found mastering the art of the grill, battle royaling with buddies on Xbox, up on the slopes practicing moguls, or he might be at home reading the latest Brandon Sanderson novel.

 Josh Linam is a professional dog trainer committed to helping owners and their canine companions have an enjoyable, relaxed life together.
 He finds it immensely rewarding to witness the profound changes in a dog’s behavior and the subsequent growth in the relationship between owners and their companions.